handy-common-utils/aws-utils/README.md

 `undefined` \| ``null`` \| `Arn` & { `arn`: `string`  }

-null or undeinfed if the input is null or undefined, or parsed ARN including the original ARN string
+null or undefined if the input is null or undefined, or parsed ARN including the original ARN string

 ___